afrazk01/TODO-BASIC-PYTHON/README.md

-This is basic Practice TODO App
+## Was Bored
+This is just a cli based todo App and inside it also contain a json reader was exploring json